 - Saudi Arabia says terror arrests linked to Western embassy closures

-- U.S. warns and Saudi arrests: Is al-Qaeda on the rise?
+- U.S. warnings and Saudi arrests: is al-Qaeda on the rise?

 - UK withdraws embassy staff, U.S. flies personnel out of Yemen